 What are the Expressive Arts?

 Expressive arts is the practice of using imagery, storytelling, dance, music, drama, poetry, writing, movement, dream work and visual arts in an integrated way to foster a child’s development.
+The expressive arts give children the opportunity to develop self-confidence, gives freedom of expression through creativity and allows children to show joy and passion for our world.

 •Expressive arts will become an integral part of the curriculum.